amch-med23/amch-med23/README.md

 - 👋 Hi, I’m @amch-med23
 - 👀 I’m interested in software.
 - 🌱 I’m currently learning software engineering at Holberton school and Alx Africa.
-- 💞️ I’m looking to collaborate on some interesting open source projects.
-- 📫 You can reach me via my social media links.